Elections - how to register

 To be eligible to vote in elections in Exeter you must be included on the Electoral Register.

-People who can register are anyone who is 18 years old or more and is a British, Irish or Commonwealth citizen (who are entitled to vote at any election) or a European national (who are entitled to vote at local elections and can vote at European Parliamentary elections subject to completion of a further form).
-For eligible nationalities see Eligible Nationalities [29kb]
+You can register if you are 18 years old or more and a British, Irish or Commonwealth citizen (who are entitled to vote at any election) or a European national (who are entitled to vote at local elections and can vote at European Parliamentary elections subject to completion of a further form).
+For eligible nationalities see Eligible Nationalities [80kb]

 For information in other languages see About my Vote

 For information in audio and large print formats see About My Vote